interaction-dataset/INTERPRET_challenge_multi-agent/README.md

 In this track, the input is M agents' motion information including coordinates, velocities, yaw, vehicle length and width in the observed 1 second (10 frames) as well as the cooresponding HD map.
 The target is to predict N (<= M) agents' coordinates and yaw in the future 3 seconds (30 frames).
 Note that the N agents are selected because they are fully observable during the 1+3 seconds.
 In addition, one of the N agents is denoted as the 'interesting agent' (csv column 'interesting_agent' as 1) to serve as the ego agent during the evaluation process.

 ## Submission
 For each scenario X like (DR_CHN_Merging_ZS0), there should be a single file 'X_sub.csv'.
 The following columns would be used during the evaluation: case_id, track_id, frame_id, timestamp_ms, x1, y1, psi_rad1, x2, y2, psi_rad2, x3, y3, psi_rad3, x4, y4, psi_rad4, x5, y5, psi_rad5, x6, y6, psi_rad6.
 The order of rows and columns could be arbitrary. 'xi, yi, psi_radi' represents the predicted coordinate and yaw for the vehicle 'track_id' at 'timestamp_ms' in the modality i.
+Up to 6 modalities would be taken into consideration and participants could choose not to submit less than 6 modalities.

 All vehicles in the input data with the 'track_to_predict' column as 1 should has predictions for 30 timestamps.
-Each submission should contain exactly 6 modalities???????? where the modality with higher confidence should has smaller index.
+Each submission could contain up to 6 modalities where the modality with higher confidence should has smaller index.
 In other words, modalaity 1 has the highest confidence and modality 6 has the lowest.

 Csv files for all scenarios should be packed into **a single zip** file for submission.

 [DR_CHN_Merging_ZS0_sub.csv](https://github.com/jiaxiaosong1002/INTERPRET_MultiAgent_Track/blob/main/DR_CHN_Merging_ZS0_sub.csv) is an example for submission for the scenario DR_CHN_Merging_ZS0.
 Note that this example file only contains 3 cases and the input is random number.

 ## Metrics
-All metrics are averaged over all cases of all scenarios??????????(or then averaged over all scenarios).
-The ranking of the challenge is based on the Consistent-minJointMR.
+All metrics are averaged over all cases of all scenarios.
+The ranking of the challenge is based on the **Consistent-minJointMR**.

 ### minJointADE
 Minimum Joint Average Displacement Error (minJointADE) represents the minimum value of the euclid distance averaged by time and all agents between the ground truth and modality with the lowest value.
 The minJointADE of a single case is calculated as: